‘Growing Seed Savers’ have been raising awareness about how seed policy may help or hinder the protection of heritage crops

 Additionally, Baltic partners organised 3 seed legislation workshops in the Baltic states involving their respective authorities into dialogue regarding the status quo and the prospects of making seed legislation more friendly to seed-savers and preservation of heritage crop diversity.
 Partners invited government officials, researchers and university lecturers, educators, farmers, seed savers and members of permaculture organisations.
 The Danish partners visited all 3 workshops and played a significant role by introducing the seed savers' movement in Denmark, presenting the Danish situation regarding seed exchange and seed marketing and what possibilities exist for seed savers in the current EU seed directives.

 NGO Maadjas made a publication named Seed legislation, regulations and heritage seeds.
-Case: Estonia in order to follow up how the improvment of the seed law regarded heritage seeds is being developed in Estonia.
+Case: Estonia in order to follow up how the improvement of the seed law regarded heritage seeds is being developed in Estonia.

 Project ‘Growing Seed Savers’ started in autumn 2018 and ends in spring 2020.
 It is funded by the Nordic Council of Ministers’ program NORDPLUS.